pershint/SNOtools/Contamination_Study/README.md

   4) Move the .out files into the "./results" directory; you may want to make a new subdirectory that will hold the .out files.

+  PART 3: CALCULATE THE LEAKAGE RATES IN THE SAMPLE ANALYZED IN PART 2 USING THE ACCEPTANCES FROM PART 1

   5) Run ./leakest/main.py.
 The script will estimate the errors on your acceptance rates output from steps 1 and 2, and then apply those along with poissonian errors for a,b,c, and d to estimate your contamination rate and uncertainty for each cut.